J. B. S. Haldane: In India

 In 1956, Haldane left University College London, and joined the Indian Statistical Institute (ISI) in Calcutta where he worked in the biometry unit.
 Haldane gave many reasons for moving to India.
 Officially he stated that he left the UK because of the Suez Crisis, writing: "Finally, I am going to India because I consider that recent acts of the British Government have been violations of international law."
 He believed that the warm climate would do him good, and that India shared his socialist dreams.
 In an article "A passage to India" that he wrote in The Rationalists Annual in 1958, he stated: "For one thing I prefer Indian food to American.
 Perhaps my main reason for going to India is that I consider that the opportunities for scientific research of the kind in which I am interested are better in India than in Britain, and that my teaching will be at least as useful there as here."
 The university had sacked his wife Helen for being drunk and disorderly and refusing to pay a fine, triggering Haldane's resignation.
-He declared he would no longer wear socks, "Sixty years in socks is enough." and he always dressed in Indian attire.
+He decided that he would no longer wear socks, stating that "Sixty years in socks is enough."
+Afterwards, he always dressed in Indian attire.